jmarkbrooks/agnosio/README.md

 Notes: Since neither UI nor unit testing was mandatory, to save time this has not been done.

+## Change Set 1

+Further requirements were added after the original problem solution was provided.
+Specifically:

+Coffee + Burger - 10% off on coffee and 15% off on Burger
+Pepsi + Burger - 15% off on Pepsi and 15% off on Burger
+Coffee + Sandwich + Pepsi - 10% off on coffee, 15% off on Burger, 10% on Pepsi
+Design the application which can have multiple combos and discount on each item in the combo

 ## Instructions

 This has been designed to be run locally using Docker.
 It can be run in other ways as well, but the instructions will assume you are using Docker Desktop or similar Docker installation to to run the application locally.